 You must pass a civics exam before you can acquire citizenship.
 You will be asked to answer six out of 10 questions correctly.
 These 10 questions will be picked from a list of 100 by the USCIS officer who gives you the test.
 The USCIS publishes study guides with all 100 questions that you can use to prepare.

 You must make an Oath of Allegiance where you promise to be loyal to the U.S. and the U.S. Constitution.
 You will pledge this oath at a citizenship ceremony after your application has been approved.
 Then, you will receive a Certificate of Naturalization and officially become a U.S. citizen.

 Applying for U.S. Citizenship

 To apply for citizenship, you will need to fill out two forms and send in supporting documents with these forms.
 Each military installation has a person to help service members file these applications if they have trouble getting or completing the forms.
 You can find out who that person is by contacting the Judge Advocate General’s office at your military installation.

-People who are no longer in the military can submit an uncertified Form N-426 along with DD Form 214, Discharge Papers and Separation Documents)
+People who are no longer in the military can submit an uncertified Form N-426, along with DD Form 214, discharge papers, and separation documents.

-Once you have prepared all of your forms and supporting documents, you will need to mail them to the USCIS.
+Once you have prepared all your forms and supporting documents, you will need to mail them to the USCIS.

 Family Members of U.S. Service Members

+Naturalization through military service isn’t only for active personnel.
 Certain family members of qualifying U.S. service members might also qualify for U.S. citizenship.
 This includes the husbands or wives of service members.

-Becoming a U.S. Citizen after Death
+Becoming a U.S. Citizen After Death

 Service members who served honorably during combat and died as a result of their service might qualify for U.S. citizenship.
 The closest family member would need to apply for this benefit within two years of the service member’s death.
 This could allow the service member’s family members to take advantage of certain immigration benefits.